zzhhatthl/PoDDyHePo-projection/README.md

 should be enough.
 And if `printFlag = T`, `mice` will print history on console.
 Here, `printFlag = F` is used for silent computation.
-Data set should be well-formatted like `testdata`, which means there are mandatory variables: year, sex and age named exactly in this way, the main variables of interest whose prevalences are to be estimated, and possibly other background variables.
+Data set should be well-formatted like `testdata`, which means there are mandatory variables: year, sex and age named exactly in this way.
+The main variables of interest whose prevalences are to be estimated, and possibly other background variables.
 Data from different years are merged into the same data frame.